ABOUT FILMING IN LONG BEACH

 - Check with the Special Events & Film Office for approval of all locations.

-- A determination will be made regarding the need for a walk through, signature surveys or notices to the film area depending on the scope and impact of the production.
+- A determination will be made regarding the need for a walk through, signature surveys and/or notices to the film area depending on the scope and impact of the production.

-- File your application and please give us at least three (3) business days advance notice.
+- In filing your application, please note our office requires at least three (3) full business days in advance of film date.
 More time may be needed depending upon the impact to an area.
 We would appreciate as much lead-time as possible.

 - At the conclusion of the shoot, the City shall issue a bill(s) for any services.
 Per City of Long Beach Municipal Code, all/any bill(s) are due within 30 days of the invoice date.
-For any questions regarding billing contact the Special Events & Film Office Phone: (562) 570-5333, Fax: (562) 570-5335
+For any questions regarding billing contact the Special Events & Film Office Phone: (562) 570-5333.

 Surveys & Notification